dnsimple/dnsimple-support/content/articles/terraform-provider.markdown

     –	The type of record (MX in the example) – see [Supported Record Types](https://support.dnsimple.com/articles/supported-dns-records/) for a comprehensive list of the records we support.
     –	The time to live (TTL) of the record
     –	The priority

+ ## Ready to go

+You're now ready to get started with [DNSimple's Terraform Provider](https://registry.terraform.io/providers/dnsimple/dnsimple/latest).
+As always, if you have more questions, [get in touch](https://dnsimple.com/contact) - we're always happy to help.